Origami is the art of paper folding. This papercraft has Japanese roots, as oru means 'to fold' and kami means 'paper'.

 It is also a part of the Chinese culture and is called zhezhi in China.
 Origami is a skill that can be tried by all and is a fine brain exercise.
 It was popularized by origami grandmaster, Akira Yoshizawa.
 Now, this art is fast approaching classroom settings and is being recognized for its many practical implications.
 It is taught through origami models that make use of illustrative diagrams and instructions.

-Do you remember the last time you actually folded a paper to make a flower or an airplane?
+Do you remember the last time you actually folded a paper to make a flower or an aeroplane?
 Probably not.
 But it is time you get some best origami papers and let your mind create magic.
 This paper-folding skill is a must-try for adults and kids alike.
-Besides its therapeutic advantages, ancient origami art has implications for the modern-day classroom as well.
+Besides its therapeutic advantages, ancient origami art has benefits for children in the modern-day classroom as well.
 We enumerate all the major reasons why you and your kid should learn origami.
 These include:

 Here is how origami unfolds such wonders.